akshaybagal/StockArchives/README.md

 User can search the best performing stocks based on given date ranges.
 User can also see the history of stock prices of days in given date ranges.

+As response from API might be huge payload, pagination is implemented for both end-points.
+Client system have to send page number as one of the parameters while communication with end-points.

 This back-end system exposes REST based API end-points (Search and Symbol) to communicate.

 The entire back-end is divided into 4 major tiers.